908 KAR 2:020. Personnel rules of local board.

 STATUTORY AUTHORITY: KRS 210.450, EO 2004-726

-NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, reorganized the Cabinet for Health Services and placed the Department for Mental Health and Mental Retardation within the cabinet.
-KRS 210.450 authorizes the Cabinet for Health and Family Services to set the standards and administrative regulations for the community mental health/mental retardation center personnel files.
+NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, reorganized the Cabinet for Health and Family Services and placed the Department for Behavioral Health, Developmental and Intellectual Disabilities within the cabinet.
+KRS 210.450 authorizes the Cabinet for Health and Family Services to set the standards and administrative regulations for the community behavioral health, developmental and intellectual disabilities center personnel files.